 Mickey R. Wilhelm Solar Flight Competition

 The Conn Center supports a friendly competition on solar-powered model flight every spring.
 The goals of the competition are to engage UofL engineering students, inspire high school and middle school students, and promote solar and other renewable energy forms.
 Faculty mentors from the J.B.
 Speed School of Engineering recruit groups of students to design, build, and fly model scale aircraft.
 These creations solely utilize solar energy as their source of power, either from a solar powered charging station or by direct solar conversion through aircraft-mounted cells.
-Craft may include airplanes, helicopters, ornithopters, balloons, zeppelins, air screws, saucers, etc. as long as they are powered by solar energy.
-The competition is named the “Mickey R. Wilhelm Solar Flight Competition” in honor of the Speed School’s eighth dean and his dedication to student achievement.
+Craft may include airplanes, helicopters, ornithopters, balloons, zeppelins, air screws, saucers, etc. as long as they are powered by solar energy and are maneuverable in flight.
+The competition is named the "Mickey R. Wilhelm Solar Flight Competition" in honor of the Speed School’s eighth dean and his dedication to student achievement.

 - Design and build of solar powered aircraft and ancillary systems

 - Flight time, as measured from the time the craft launches until it crosses 100-yards distance.